Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Introduction

-What each of the above parameters has in common is that they depend on the joint distribution of the outcome (child's income) and the treatment (parents' income) possibly conditional on covariates.
-In this paper, we consider nonlinear measures of intergenerational income mobility while allowing for measurement error in both child's income and parents' income.
-In terms of methods, this boils down to identifying joint distributions in the presence of measurement error in either variable.
-The main case that we consider in the paper is the one where a researcher has access to a single measurement of parents' income and child's income.
+What each of the above parameters has in common is that they depend on the joint distribution of the outcome (child's permanent income) and the treatment (parents' permanent income), possibly conditional on covariates.
+Thus, our main methodological contributions concern identifying joint distributions in the presence of measurement error in both the outcome and the treatment.
+The main case that we consider in the paper is the one where a researcher has access to a single measurement of the outcome and of the treatment.
 In this case, we impose two main conditions.
-First, we impose ``classical'' measurement error conditions; in particular, we impose that measurement error for child's income and parents' income is additively separable from their true permanent incomes, that the measurement errors are independent of true permanent incomes and covariates, and that the measurement errors are independent of each other.\footnote{In the intergenerational mobility literature, the assumption of classical measurement error is typically considered more plausible for some ages of children and parents (typically mid-career ages).
-We discuss how to adjust our arguments to the case of ``life-cycle'' measurement error (as in \citet{haider-solon-2006}) rather than classical measurement error; see \Cref{rem:life-cycle} and \Cref{app:life-cycle-measurement-error} for more details.} The second main assumption that we make is on reduced forms for the outcome and the treatment conditional on other covariates.
+First, we impose ``classical'' measurement error conditions; in particular, we impose that measurement errors are additively separable, independent of the true value of the outcome/treatment and other covariates, and independent of each other.\footnote{In the intergenerational mobility literature, the assumption of classical measurement error is typically considered more plausible for some ages of children and parents (typically mid-career ages).
+We discuss how to adjust our arguments to the case of ``life-cycle'' measurement error (as in \citet{haider-solon-2006}) rather than classical measurement error; see \Cref{rem:life-cycle} and \Cref{app:life-cycle-measurement-error} in the Supplementary Appendix for more details.} The second main assumption that we make is on auxiliary, preliminary models for the outcome and the treatment conditional on other covariates.
 In particular, we assume that both the outcome and the treatment are generated by a quantile regression (QR) model that is linear in parameters across all quantiles.
-Besides these two main conditions, we do not require an instrument, repeated measurements, or distributional assumptions about the measurement errors for identification.\footnote{One common strategy, both for linear and nonlinear measures of intergenerational mobility, is to average repeated measures of annual income into a single measure of permanent income.
-Generally, in nonlinear models, these sorts of approaches would require consistent estimation of permanent income, which due to the incidental parameters problem, would require the number of time periods to grow to infinity (see, e.g., \citet{kato-galvao-2012,val-weidner-2016}).
-For these sorts of arguments to work, it seems likely that a researcher would already have access to an individual's entire annual earnings history.
-In this case, there is no measurement error issue at all as one can simply compute permanent income.
-Even in the context of linear models, averaging a few years of earnings may be of limited use in accounting for measurement error especially when transitory income shocks can be persistent (\citet{mazumder-2005}).}
+Besides these two main conditions, we do not require an instrument, repeated measurements, or distributional assumptions about the measurement errors for identification.